NateEag/how-i-code/drafts/meetings.rst

 When not run or planned well, a meeting can make life miserable for both attendees and those impacted by the meeting's outcome.

-Good meetings are one of two types: relational and planning.
+There are two types of good meetings: relational and planning.

 Relational meetings are to help people relate well to each other, while planning meetings focus on figuring out what to do next.